dotlang/language/README.md

 For `func process(x: Shape|int, y: Color|float)` forwarding is generated for cases where either x is int or y is float.
 `func process(x: Circle->Shape, y:float)`
 `func process(x:int, y:SolidColor->Color)`
+- Suppose that we have `binary -> Shape -> Polygon -> Square` types.
+and: `type MyType := Square`
+then: `MyType -> MyChild -> MyGrandChild`
+then if a variabe of type MyGrandChild is passed to a function.
+For static candaidate this is the ordered list: MGC, MC, MT, Square, Polygon, Shape, binary if for example dynamic type of the variable is `MyGrandChild` and there is `func process(MyGrandChild)` it will be called (note that this can be a fwd function).
+It not found, the static candidate will be called.

 ## Matching
 `func add(x:int, y:int, z:int) ...`